mmchenry/kineKit/docs/setup.md

 # Setup & Installation

-Here we explain some of the tools that you will want to install for DLC and kineKit.
+Here we explain some of the tools that you will want to install and configure for DLC and kineKit.

 ## Anaconda